Understand the difference between authentication and authorization and how they are used to protect systems and information.

 Username and Password

 The most common way of authentication is to have the user provide a username and a password.
-The username is used to distinguish users from each other, i.e., identify them, and the password serves as the proof.
+The username identifies the user, and the password proves that this is the given user that accesses the system.
 The username might be more or less publicly known or at least reasonably easy for an attacker to figure out.
-Since the username serves as the identifier it needs to be unique.
+Since the username serves as the identifier, it needs to be unique.
 For that reason, it is common to use the user's email address as the username.

 The use of passwords for authentication is fairly easy to implement but has its issues.
 Passwords can be difficult to protect, easy to guess if they are weak and most users can't remember unique passwords for all applications they use and end up reusing the same password for multiple applications.
 If one application is breached and with that the user's password, the attacker could potentially pose as that user to multiple applications or services.